-US oil production has risen steadily over the past years (prior to 2015) and currently (2016) stands at about 9.0 million Bbl. per day.
-This represents an increase from 2008 to 2015 and in 2015 stood at a 30 year high.
-Production from 2014 to 2016 has been over 8.0 million Bbl/d.
-In 2016 U.S. crude oil production represents only about 55% of consumption (EIA), with the remainder coming in the form of imports.
-However, as Figure 2 shows, imports continue to decline as domestic crude supplies increase.
+US oil production has been risen over the past years (before the unprecedented situation in 2020) and stayed at about 12.8 million barrels per day in December 2019.
+This represents an increase from 2008 to early 2015, decrease in production from around mid 2015 to September 2016, and then increase in production again from then to late 2019.
+Production from 2014 to 2018 has been over 8.0 million Bbl/d.
+In 2016, U.S. crude oil production represents only about 55% of consumption, with the remainder coming in the form of imports.
+However, as Figure 3 shows, imports continue to decline as domestic crude supplies increase.

-The rise in domestic oil production is mostly attributed to the new, “unconventional”, sources found in shale formations.
+The rise in domestic oil production is mostly attributed to the new, “unconventional”, sources found in shale formations and high levels of oil price make the production from these sources more profitable.
 Advances in seismology (“3-D”), directional drilling (“horizontal”) and, fracturing methods (“fracking”), have made this once inaccessible resource commonplace today.
-Contrary to some beliefs, the number one source of imported crude oil in the US is not the Middle East but, Canada.
+Contrary to some beliefs, the number one source of imported crude oil in the US is not the Middle East but Canada.
 Oil from tar sands in their Western Provinces is shipped via pipeline into the US.

-Figure 1 is extracted from the EIA report on the U.S. crude oil production.
-Figure 1 shows the upward trend in oil production over the (6) years before 2015.
+Figure 2 is extracted from the EIA report on the U.S. crude oil production.
+Figure 2 shows the upward trend in oil production over the (6) years before 2015, downward trend from mid 2015 to to late 2016, and upward production trend again from late 2016 to late 2019 (before the unprecedented global pandemic in 2020).
 (Based on the latest completed study by the Energy Information Agency of the US Department of Energy.)
 This link from the EIA includes the historical data from the 20th century.

 - North Dakota: 12%

-Crude oil is produced in about counties around the world.
-In 2016 about 48% of the world oil production comes from the following five countries:
+Crude oil is produced in about 100 countries around the world.
+In 2019 about half of the world oil production comes from the following five countries:

 - Russia: 13%